Persie0/SimplyTranslate-dart/README.md

 ## Usage

-As I can't always update the instance list (simplytranslate instances are run by volunteers):
+As I can't always update the instance list (instances are run by volunteers and can be turned off at any time):
-- Search for new instances by simply googling "simplytranslate" and set the instance with setInstance = "instance"
+- Search for new instances by googling "simplytranslate" or "lingva translate" and set the instance with setInstance = "instance"
-- You could update the instances before with a function but the Codeberg project of the original devs is not reachable anymore
+- lingva instances can also be found [here](https://github.com/thedaviddelta/lingva-translate?tab=readme-ov-file#instances)

 ```dart